By Marco Conte

 VRPs allow merchants and their PSPs to take recurring payments of varying amounts directly from the customer’s bank account without having to authenticate the transaction every time.
 It’s a faster and more flexible alternative to traditional direct debits that force merchants to take a fixed pre-agreed amount for every transaction.

-Mandated VRP initiatives have already arrived in some markets and are on the horizon in others.
-In the UK, for instance, the Competition and Markets Authority (CMA) required the country’s nine major banks to support VRPs by 31st July 2022.
+Competition and Markets Authority (CMA) required the country’s nine major banks to support VRPs by 31st July 2022.
 Similar regulation is expected to follow in the EU, which would force all continental banks to facilitate VRPs.

 Here at Congrify, we believe the integration of open banking protocols and eCommerce is not a case of “if” but rather “when”.